 For some applications, it may be necessary to lyse samples in a safety cabinet.
-For some sample types, lysis outside the instrument might be necessary.
-Please refer to Sample Pretreatment Protocols on pages 34-39.
+For some sample types, a heated lysis outside the instrument might enhance performance.
+Please refer to Sample Pretreatment Protocols on pages 34-38.
+If lysis with Proteinase K is carried out off-board, Proteinase K may be exchanged with Buffer ACL when setting up the worktable.

-When using an off-board lysis protocol, choose the QIAamp virus off-board lysis protocol in the software setup step under the selected protocol.
+When using an off-board lysis protocol, choose the cador pathogen heated off-board lysis protocol in the software setup step under the selected protocol.